Girish21/remix-cloudflare-workers-template/README.md

 ```

 ## Durable Objects 🔥

+Durable Objects are only available with a Workers paid subscription.
+However, you can upgrade to the paid plan from the [Dashboard](https://dash.cloudflare.com).

 This starter template comes with a simple DO implementation to keep track of the number of times the root loader is invoked.